 “My favorite color is pattern.”

 My friend Kayla told me once that I should change my tag line on the blog to pattern mixing queen.
 She’s not wrong.
 I do love to mix pattern, wear bold colors and lively prints.
 I know y’all aren’t coming here for minimalism and simplicity.
+I wanted to give you my 4 tips for mixing pattern.

 When I come up with a bold pattern mixing choice I will get comments like, “I would never think to put that together” or “I don’t know how you put those colors together.”
 To me mixing patterns is a lot like how I decorate my home.
 Something in my mind just sees it and I know it works.
 But even seeing it there is still a little method to the madness.
 I have been paying attention when I am pulling an outfit together and wanted to share a few of my tips.